 Among the inflatable kites, it’s further categorised by the shape.
 As a rule of thumb, for beginners, I would recommend you to go with bow kite or delta kite, and stay away from C kite.

-I’ve riden with taught with many brands at different kite schools and personally, personally I really like Core‘s XR series, F-One‘s Bandit, Duotone‘s Rebel, Cabrhina‘s Switchblade.
-These are the kites that I’ve seen my students progress the most with.
-Plus, personally, I could teach my students and then after the class I could go out for a session for myself with the same setup.
-These are the so-called ‘free-ride’ kites, they are all-rounded, you can ride from your first water-start attemps, to later jumping 10+ meters and doing aerial tricks, and never get bored of them.
+Upon testing, riding and teaching students with many brands, we recommend like Core‘s XR series, Duotone‘s Rebel, Cabrhina‘s Switchblade.
+These are the so-called ‘free-ride’ kites, they are all-rounded, and very beginner-friendly.
+And no to worry about outgrowing these kites soon, as you can ride them from your first water-start attemps, to later jumping 10+ meters and doing aerial tricks, and never get bored of them.

 On the contrary, C-Shape kites are usually for unhook tricks (‘new school’ tricks), they turns very fast, but doesn’t generate a lot of power if stay still in the sky (i.e. you have to constantly ‘work’ it).
 These are for more advanced kiters.